-(A foundation limited by guarantee) Notes to the Financial Statements 31 July 2022(expressed in Jamaican dollars unless otherwise indicated)
+(A foundation limited by guarantee) Notes to the Financial Statements 31 July 2022

 (c) Market risk

 The Foundation takes on exposure to market risks, which is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risks mainly arise from changes in foreign currency exchange rates and interest rates.
 Market risk exposures are measured using sensitivity analysis.
 There has been no change to the Foundation's exposure to market risks or the manner in which it manages and measures the risk.